matthewww/cloud-lab-chronicles/docs/certifications/aws-solutions-architect-associate.md

 | 14 | +           | Security in the Cloud                      |
 | 15 | +           | Migration and Transfer                     |
 | 16 | +           | Web, Mobile, ML and Cost Management        |

+### Core Infrastructure 🖥️
+- Amazon Elastic Compute Cloud (EC2)
+- Amazon Virtual Private Cloud (VPC)
+- Elastic Load Balancing and Auto Scaling
+- Block and File Storage**

+### Storage and Data Management 📦
+- Amazon Simple Storage Service (S3)
+- Databases and Analytics

+### Networking and Performance 🛜
+- DNS, Caching, and Performance Optimization

+### Security and Identity 🔐
+- AWS Identity and Access Management (IAM)
+- Security in the Cloud

+### Management and Governance 🏢
+- AWS Organizations and Control Tower
+- Deployment and Management
+- Monitoring, Logging, and Auditing

+### Application Development 🛠️
+- Docker Containers and ECS
+- Serverless Applications
+- Web, Mobile, ML and Cost Management

+### Migration and Transfer 🚚
+- Migration and Transfer